timetraveller-123/tp/docs/DeveloperGuide.md

     * 3a1.
 PharmHub shows an error message.

       Use case resumes at step 2.

+<br><br>**Use case: Update patient Order Status**

+**MSS**

+1. User requests to list Order
+2. PharmHub shows a list of Order
+3. User requests to update order status for a order in the list
+4. PharmHub updates order status for the corresponding order

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+PharmHub shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given status is invalid.

+    * 3a1.
+PharmHub shows an error message.

+      Use case resumes at step 2.

 *{More to be added}*

 ### Non-Functional Requirements